joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-10/lab.md

 ![](./assets/edit.png)

-You've probably guessed, but this page is also hard-coded.
+You've probably guessed, the values in this page are hard coded.
 Let's see if we can make this view dynamic.
 The first thing we need to consider is how we are going to get the data for the student we want to edit.
 We can do this by using a URL parameter.
 For example, if we visit `localhost:8000/students/edit/1`, we can get the value of the `URN` parameter (1 in this case) by using the following code:

 ```javascript
 app.get("/students/edit/:id", async (req, res) => {